jakgra/website-pdf-snapshot-taker/README.md

 # website-pdf-snapshot-taker
-A small gui interface to a phantomjs script (uses a modified phantomjs build(so the media query print is not set))
+A small gui interface to a phantomjs script (uses a modified phantomjs build(so the media query print is not set and you get the original look of the website and not the one for printing))

-# how to build :
+#How to build :

 ##First (on all supported OS):
 Open a terminal and execute: